uscensusbureau/recon_replication/README.md

 ## List of tables reproduced by or found in this replication package

-ehis replication archive reproduces tabular results listed in the [accompanying spreadsheet](<20231214-HDSR submission tables and figures.xlsx>)
+This replication archive reproduces tabular results listed in the [accompanying spreadsheet](<20231214-HDSR submission tables and figures.xlsx>)